liflab/beepbeep-3-book/pre-markdown/basic/README.md

     The event is: 6
     The event is: 8
     ...

+As expected, each event of the output stream is the double of the one at matching position in the source's input stream.

+Notice how we obtained a hold of `doubler`'s output Pullable, and made our `pull` calls on *that* object --not on `source`'s.

 We mentioned earlier that processors can have more than one input "pipe", or one or more output "pipe".
 The following example shows it: